 How much are public cruises?

-$14 for adults. $6 for children 12 and under and kids 2 years and younger are free.
+$16 for adults. $7 for children 12 - 3.
+2 years and younger are free.
 Admission is taken as you board.
 We do not sell tickets ahead of time.
 We do not accept debit or credit cards, cash or check only, thank you!

 How long are public cruises?

 Public cruises are approximately 90 minutes long.
 The captain will give an historical narration about the boat, our beautiful lake and sites you can see around the lake.

 When does boarding begin?

 We start boarding approximately 15 minutes before our cruise time.

 Do you have a minimum and maximum number of guests required to cruise?

 Yes.
 We require 15 adult fares (ex: 2 children would be the equivalent of 1 adult.)
 We also have a maximum of 80 due to Covid-19 restrictions, 150 if/when restrictions are lifted.